Equity and the Future of Architecture Committee

 Jessica Reinert, Hon.
 AIA Iowa, CAE, IOM

-Composition and Length of Service
+Composition and length of service

 The Equity and the Future of Architecture Committee is composed of nine (9) to twelve (12) members.